kurtaqui/stencil-signals/README.md

 }
 ```

 **Owner scope and auto-disposal:** `SignalWatcherController.hostConnected()` activates a shared owner scope for one microtask.
-Any `watchEffect`, `computedAsync`, or `computedPrevious` created during that window — including in your `connectedCallback` after `super.connectedCallback()` — registers its dispose function automatically.
+Any `effect`, `computedAsync`, or `computedPrevious` created during that window — including in your `connectedCallback` after `super.connectedCallback()` — registers its dispose function automatically.
 On unmount, `hostDisconnected()` flushes all registered cleanups in one pass.

 Alternatively, pass `this` directly to any watcher utility (even from a class property initializer) — they register with the component's `__watcherRegistry` and are auto-disposed on `disconnectedCallback`, then reinited on `connectedCallback`.